Wor(l)d Lyrics, Or Letters Written

 -René Gothóni / The Unknown Pilgrim

-(Sailing onboard Theophilos, on the way to / from Limnos, passing by Mount Athos, in September 2009.
+(On the way to / from Limnos, passing by Mount Athos, in September 2009.
 Photo by Antti Filppu)

 So, in early February 2019 after having all the poems written down at last, in some form or the other, I went to Alexandria (the library of Helsinki University), and loaned The Unknown Pilgrim again (it may have even been the same copy I loaned a decade before).
 There it stood, the quote I wanted to find.
 I never thought it could be in that book, because I had read it, and didn't have any kind of recollection of the samurai or Father Theophilos, either.
 As I sat down at the library cafe table, to have my coffee and the Runebergian cake, professor Gothóni walked by.
 Trembling, I ran to him and mumbled something about the book and the quote.
 He didn't understand me at first, for I was not really making sense, trying to tell him the whole story in a few lines.
 There is nothing too special about any of this, but even the boat was called Theophilos.
 It is worth noting also, that the words in that quote were not Gothóni's own.
 It was a Greek man, who told him what Father Theophilos had said.